How to use the TOROW function

 The image above demonstrates what happens when your source data has empty values and errors.

-The result is a horizontal array containing a 0 (zero) located at the empty values and the error values are kept.
+The result is a horizontal array containing a 0 (zero) instead of empty values, and the error values are not ignored but kept.

 Dynamic array formula in cell B8: